beauchamplab/rave/README.md

 threeBrain::download_N27(make_default = TRUE)
 ```

 To update existing installations of RAVE, use Option 1 or run the following commands after making sure to update R and RStudio.
 Start RAVE and verify that the newer version loads.
-If not, restart RStudio and retry the update.
+RStudio is unable to update packages that are in use, so it may be necessary to restart RStudio and retry the update.
+As an additional step, use the RStudio package manager to delete all RAVE packages and reinstall.

 ```r
 devtools::install_github('beauchamplab/rave')